 Intizar Husain was born in India before partition in Uttar Pradesh, on December 21st 1925.
-He emigrated to Pakistan in 1947 and lives in Lahore.
+He emigrated to Pakistan in 1947 and lived in Lahore.

 He gained a master’s degree in Urdu and another in English literature.
 The author of short stories and novels, he worked for the Urdu daily, Imroze.
 He worked for the Urdu daily Mashriq for many years and now writes a weekly column for the Karachi-based English language newspaper, Dawn.